 You can find it all online because marketers are constantly trying to come up with things that resonate with the needs of their target audiences.

 But even if you design an outstanding piece of content following state-of-the-art marketing principles, you won’t inspire huge interest unless you keep in mind one element: audience engagement.
 This is by far the most important aspect of digital marketing because it stimulates comments, shares, leads, and conversions.

-If you want to make sure that your marketing efforts remain productive in the long run, you have to pay special attention to user engagement.
+If you want to make sure that your marketing efforts remain productive in the long run, you have to pay special attention to engaging members or users.
 In this article, we will show you 5 laws for everyone who wants to build engagement with their audience.

 1. Ask a Question

 The first audience engagement strategy is also the easiest – ask a question and wait for them to answer.
-It’s basically the most direct method to seek for their response.
+It’s basically the most direct method to seek for their response, asking questions is a great technique to both build engagement and generate leads.
 But it’s not all that simple.

 First of all, you have to understand target audience before posting a question.
 It doesn’t involve only the basic traits like gender, age, and location.
 It is crucial to find out more about users’ ideas and feelings so as to match the question with their needs.